John O'Reilly (soldier): Early life

 John O'Reilly was born in Thurles, County Tipperary, Ireland in 1908, the third of four sons.
 His father fought as part of the Royal Irish Regiment of the British Army during World War I. O'Reilly describes his childhood as one of poverty and boredom in rural Ireland.
-At the age of 14, O'Reilly moved in with his recently widowed aunt on the Tipperary/Waterford to work her farm, with the expectation he would eventually inherit the property, but O'Reilly came to find that lifestyle "stultifying".
+At the age of 14, O'Reilly moved in with his recently widowed aunt on the Tipperary/Waterford border to work her farm, with the expectation he would eventually inherit the property, but O'Reilly came to find that lifestyle "stultifying".
 O'Reilly claimed later in life he was a member of the Anti-Treaty IRA from 1922 onwards, however, he would have only been 14 years old at this point.

 At the age of 20, O'Reilly emigrated to England to search for work.
 He soon joined the Irish Guards regiment of the British Army.
 O'Reilly served 3 years of a 7-year term before deserting.
 By now it was 1931 and the onset on the Great Depression.
-O'Reilly spent the next years travelling between England and Ireland working as a bricklayer and as a tannery worker.
+O'Reilly spent the next years traveling between England and Ireland working as a bricklayer and as a tannery worker.
 In 1934 he joined the Irish Transport and General Workers Union following a push for members in his hometown of Thurles.

 In 1936, O'Reilly left Ireland, never to return.